MicrosoftDocs/customer-insights/ci-docs/activities.md

    :::image type="content" source="media/Activity_Wizard2.PNG" alt-text="Map the activity fields.":::

-1. If you chose **Yes** to map your field types, select the appropriate attributes to map your data.
+1. If you choose **Yes** to map your field types, select the appropriate attributes to map your data.
 Required fields are determined by the selected activity type.

 1. Select **Next**.